 Once the engine's warm, the ATV is ready to go.

-- 1. Keep your feet on the footrests and both hands on the handlebar. - 2.
-Hold the brake lever, and release the brake lever lock.

-- 3. Shift into gear. - 4.
-Release the brake slowly and apply the throttle.
+- 1. Keep your feet on the footrests and both hands on the handlebar - 2.
+Hold the brake levers, and release the parking brake. - 3.
+Release the brakes slowly and apply the throttle